Caring for your Living Trends terrarium

 Where to position your terrarium

 Because your plants are surrounded by glass, do not place them in direct light.
 The temperature can quickly rise inside your terrarium, essentially roasting your plants.

 Your terrarium’s new home should be a spot where it can enjoy plenty of indirect light, like a window that enjoys indirect light for most of the day.
 Most ferns grow in moist areas under forest canopy, so a fern terrarium will also thrive in low light, but keep it away from indoor heaters and air-conditioners.

 As a general rule of thumb, your plant will thrive in a spot where the conditions are similar to that of it's natural environment.

-Succulents have adapted to withstand the harshest of conditions, storing water in their thick, fleshy leaves, stems, roots or tubers - which means that by the very nature of these plants, combined with the lack of drainage, a succulent terrarium will have low water needs.
-Lightly mist weekly or water fortnightly with just a few drops of water near the roots.
+Succulents have adapted to withstand the harshest of conditions, storing water in their thick, fleshy leaves, stems, roots or tubers - which means that by the very nature of these plants, combined with the lack of drainage, a succulent terrarium will have very low water needs.
+Lightly mist or water fortnightly with just a few drops of water near the roots.
+Fern terrariums, on the other hand, need slightly more regular watering or misting - try watering weekly, especially in summer or in spots with low humidity.
 It’s important to let the soil dry between watering and under-watering is always better than over-watering, which can lead to rot.
-Fern terrariums on the other hand need more regular watering or misting, especially in summer or in spots with low humidity.

 For both succulent and fern terrariums, fertiliser and nutrients should only be given in spring and summer, every two to four weeks at only about a quarter of the recommended dosage.
 A general liquid or slow-release fertiliser is ideal, or try our Living Trends Indoor Plant Food, which is a foliar spray formula.

 Keep your plants looking good by removing any leggy, tatty, brown or damaged foliage.
 Also, cut back any parts of the plant that are touching the glass.
 If a plant looks diseased or is on its last legs, remove it carefully, trying not to disturb the roots of other plants and replace with a plant that's similar in size and light needs.